gslaller/Object-Detection-Visualization-and-Annotation/readme.md

 This repositry is a form from zylo117's implementation of EfficientDet, which is used as the inference model for this project.

-## Pretrained weights and benchmark
+## Pretrained weights

-These are the links to the pretrained weights
+These are the links to the pretrained weights.
+Please locate these weights in ./weights/-weight-.pth

 | coefficient | pth_download | GPU Mem(MB) | FPS | mAP 0.5:0.95(from zylo117) |